 It’s believed to safeguard from negative energies and the Evil Eye, and to bring luck, happiness, success, fortune, and harmony.

 In Judaism, some people also connect the Hamsa with the Exodus from Egypt, as it says that "God took Israel out of Egypt with a strong hand and an outstretched arm."
 Some Jews also view the five fingers of the Hamsa as a reminder to serve God with all five senses.

 The Hamsa is often used in kabbalah and Jewish mysticism, as a symbol of holiness and Creation, with the power to neutralize negative energies and forces as well as protect from unseen dangers.

-Today, the most popular way to connect to the timeless protective powers of the Hamsa is as part of a stylish jewelry design or as displayed in the home as a beautiful decorative element, continuing its long history of bringing good luck and happiness to all who trust in her mysterious powers.
+Today, the most popular way to connect to the timeless protective powers of the Hamsa is as part of a stylish jewelry design or displayed in the home as a beautiful decorative element, continuing its long history of bringing good luck and happiness.